christianskovly/RockitSoft/README.md

 TO DO:
 1. Add a flight summery page that includes:
     a.
 Total flight time
     b.
 Highest altitude reached and at what time.
     c.
 Highest acceleration reached and at what time.
     d.
 Highest speed reached and at what time.

-2. Have the software trim down the data to only include the actual flight
+2. Have the software trim down the data to only include the actual flight.
+3. Add the ability to load another data file without ending the program.